Future Group will be among top 10 fashion firms by FY19:Biyani

 While many of the brands have been developed by the group over a decade, the company also has exclusive licensees and joint ventures with global brands.

-Without specifying any name, Biyani said the largest player in the world has a capacity of about 120 crore garments per year and the Future Group would be at 35 crore.
+Without specifying any name, Biyani said the largest player in the world has a capacity of about 1200 million garments per year and the Future Group would be at 350 million

-"The company will be looking at a revenue of USD 3-3.5 billion from the fashion segment, once we roll out in full capacity," he added.
+"The company will be looking at a revenue of $3-3.5 billion from the fashion segment, once we roll out in full capacity," he added.

 The top 10 global fashion retailers include Zara, H&M, Nike, Massimo Dutti, Pull & Bear and Oysho, among others.